TarekM007/printf/README.md

-Description of a custom printf function.
+Description for printf project task 0 and 1